camel-ai/owl/community_usecase/Profile_generation/README.md

    - Remove unwanted URLs by clicking the × button
    - Add new URLs by clicking the + button
 6. **Generate Profile**: Click "Generate Profile" to start the AI-powered browsing and analysis
-7. **View Result**: Click "View Profile" to open the generated HTML profile
+7. **Access Generated File**:
+   - **Important**: Use "Copy File Path" to copy the file location to your clipboard
+   - **Or** use "Open File Location" to see the exact file path
+   - **Then open the HTML file directly in your browser** for proper CSS styling

+## Why Direct File Opening?

+The generated HTML profile must be opened directly from the file system (not through the web server) to ensure:
+- ✅ Proper CSS styling and formatting
+- ✅ Correct loading of all visual elements
+- ✅ Full functionality of the profile page
+- ✅ Proper relative path resolution for assets

+**Note**: Opening the profile through the web API (like `http://localhost:5000/api/get_profile`) will cause CSS and styling issues.

 ## API Endpoints

 - `GET /` - Serve the web interface
 - `POST /api/search_scholar` - Search for scholar info and URLs
 - `POST /api/generate_profile` - Generate the final profile
-- `GET /api/get_profile` - Serve the generated HTML profile
+- `GET /api/get_profile` - Serve the generated HTML profile (for API use only)
+- `GET /api/get_file_path` - Get the absolute path of the generated file

 ## Files Structure